 A common cause is that you’re using the incorrect pump flange size, which is the funnel or breast shield that goes over the nipple.
 If the flange is too big, areola and breast tissue could be pulled into the tunnel part, this is the most common issue.
 If the flange is too small, your nipple will swell in the tunnel and chafe or blister.
 Both of these issues can cause soreness and many other problems.

-Check that you have the right flange size.
-If you experience pain, discomfort, or decreased milk production, check that you have the correct size.
+If you experience pain, discomfort, or decreased milk production during pumping, check that you have the right flange size.
 Your brand’s flange fitting guide will be your best friend when figuring out if you need a different size.
 Check often, as size can fluctuate throughout your journey.

 Another potential issue is the strength of the suction.
 It’s best to start with a low suction and, once your milk starts to leak, slowly up the strength of the suction.
-If your nipples begin to hurt, you’ll probably want to try lowering the suction strength.
-To find your optimal speed and suction, try an electric pump like the BabyBuddha® Portable Pump has 15 different modes to help you find the one that works best for you.
+If your nipples begin to hurt, you’ll probably want to try lowering the suction strength to the last setting you had that did not cause any pain.
+To find your optimal speed and suction, try an electric pump like the BabyBuddha® Portable Pump — it has 15 different modes to help you find the one that works best for you.

 Breastfeeding